danielflataker/MarineSystemsSim.jl/README.md

 It focuses on clean equations of motion and efficient numerics, and delegates all heavy lifting in time integration and numerics to existing Julia packages.

+> Note: This package is under active development and is not yet registered in the Julia General registry.
+Expect breaking changes.

 ## Features

 - **3-DOF Fossen model**